Kyohei-us/anilist_express/README.md

 - graphql
 - graphql-tag (for autocomplete of gql literal in vscode)
 - schema-ast (for generating schema file in .graphql format)
+- @graphql-codegen/typescript (for generating schema file in .tsx format)
+- @graphql-codegen/typescript-operations (for generating schema file in .tsx format)
+- @graphql-codegen/typescript-react-apollo (for generating schema file in .tsx format)

 ## npm commands